keu/docs/learn/use-case-airflow-datasets-multi-team-ml.md

     feature_df = build_features(extract_df, model_dir)
 ```

-Now that our first producer DAG has produced normalized feature dataset for us to use in our model, we'll create a second consumer DAG that consumes that dataset and uses it to train a model, before using it to execute a prediction on Median House Value in California.
+Now that our first producer DAG has produced normalized feature dataset for us to use in our model, we'll create a second [astro_ml_consumer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_consumer.py) that consumes that dataset and uses it to train a model, before using it to execute a prediction on Median House Value in California.

 At the top of this DAG, we've instantiated the `built_features` Dataset from the previous DAG again with the following code block so that we can use it as a scheduling parameter for this consumer DAG.
-This has the effect of triggering this DAG to start when the `built_features` Dataset has been created instead of trying to time it to start after the [astro_ml_producer_DAG](https://github.com/astronomer/learn-airflow-databricks-tutorial/blob/main/dags/renewable_analysis_dag.py) has completed.
+This has the effect of triggering this DAG to start when the `built_features` Dataset has been created instead of trying to time it to start after the [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py) has completed.

 ```python
     dataset_uri = "built_features"